✨ NEW · Bare Metal Servers with 20G Dedicated Unmetered Bandwidth → read more ✨ NEW · 20G Dedicated Unmetered Servers → STATUS

 • SaaS platforms integrating LLM capabilities

-This is the defining characteristic of modern supply chain risk – you inherit dependencies you never explicitly chose.
+This is the scariest part of modern supply chain risk.
+You inherit vulnerabilities you never actually signed up for.

 What Happened: A Trusted Package Turned Malicious